 If the ceilings are being painted, a similar equation is used, but this one will be length x width.
 So, if the ceiling is 40 wide and 60 feet long, the painter will know to bring enough ceiling paint to cover 240 square feet of ceiling.

 In most smooth surface scenarios, a gallon of paint will cover 300 square feet.
-If the project calls for premium-quality paint, the price can vary between $25 and $50 per gallon.
-Breaking that down, you can count on paying between 9 and 16 cents per square foot of painted surface area per coat of paint.
+If the project calls for premium-quality paint, the price can vary between $40 and $60 per gallon.
+Breaking that down, you can count on paying between 13 and 20 cents per square foot of painted surface area per coat of paint.
 Given that most painting projects require two coats of paint, the cost doubles to between 26 and 40 cents per square foot of surface area.

 Let’s say your property calls for 2,400 feet of surface area to be painted.
-That will require eight gallons of paint, which equates to $200 to $400, depending on the quality of paint you’re using.
+That will require sixteen gallons of paint for two coats, which equates to $640 to $960, depending on the quality of paint you’re using.